 Another important social trend changing the global hospitality industry and its practices is the rising importance of healthy eating.
 It is putting emphasis on the ‘farm-to-table’ initiatives, organic food options, special diets (vegetarian, vegan) and ingredients free from allergens (gluten-, dairy- and sugar-free among others).

 This is a tremendous opportunity for businesses to reinvent themselves to become part of this global movement.
-Students at Culinary Arts Academy Switzerland in Le Bouveret, another school under SEG umbrella, learn about nutrition, food trends and food development, so that they are fully ready to adapt existing hospitality businesses to these changing trends or even start their own innovative entrepreneurial ventures.
+Students at Culinary Arts Academy Switzerland in Le Bouveret learn about nutrition, food trends and food development.
+This means that they are fully ready to adapt existing hospitality businesses to these changing trends.

 Six Bachelor programmes to choose from